TinyTapeout/tinytapeout_www/content/guides/workshop/submit-your-design/_index.md

 {{< figure src="images/passing_indicators.png" >}}

-## Understanding Tiles and Chips
+### Understanding Tiles and Chips

 In Tiny Tapeout:

 * **Tiles** are the individual designs on the chip.
 If your project gets more complex you can use more tiles.
 * **Chips** are the actual physical chips manufactured.
 They contain all the tiles from all the participants.
+We mount the chips onto the [demoboard](/specs/pcb) before sending to you.

 ## Step-by-Step Submission Guide